rsinghlab/ML_epigenetic_features_glioblastoma/README.md

 F) The absolute or relative directory path where the various script functions will direct model output, predictions and visualizations.
 If no directory is specified, a directory name will be automatically generated and the directory created in the same directory where the script resides.
 The save directory's name will include the date and time the script was run.

-NOTE: 3/13/25 The 'script output save directory' argument and functionality is specific to the **XGBoost, Multi-layered Perceptron, Support Vector Machine, Gradient Boosting Regression and Multiple Linear Regression** model scripts.
-This functionality is planned for implementation in the other scripts.
-For now, arguments **A-D** are active for those scripts.

 ### "Branched" Multi-layered Perceptron
 ![script argument arrangement 2](assets/script_usage_image_2.jpeg)